Wife of Robert F. Kennedy Jr. found dead at NY home

 Mary Kennedy had four children with Kennedy, the son of the late Senator Robert F. Kennedy and nephew of President John F. Kennedy.
 He is a prominent New York environmentalist.

-Her body was discovered by police in a building at the family's Mount Kisco property, according to a police statement, which did not identify Kennedy directly.
+Her body was discovered by police in a building at the Kennedy property in Mount Kisco, according to a police statement, which did not identify the deceased directly.

 The medical examiner's office confirmed the identity as Mary Kennedy.